Process Level Evaluation

 Although you often want to ask what the impact of your program is on your audience(s) or visitors, sometimes you want to examine the programs or curricula themselves.
 The former is sometimes called level or participant , and the latter is sometimes called process level evaluation.
 In population level evaluation you might be evaluating students, visiting families, or teachers; with process level evaluation, you might evaluate curricula, sites and facilities, or staff training and recruitment.
 This is also the type of evaluation that can help you consider how to make your programs more culturally relevant, improve the among your staff or volunteer base, or reach a broader swath of your .

-When you visit the Tool Library page, and sort by the outcome "Process Level Evaluation", you will find ways to evaluate your program or organization at a process level.
-Use these methods to learn from your staff, participants, and community to improve your program.
+Use these methods listed below to learn from your staff, participants, and community to improve your program.
 These approaches will take time and careful consideration.
-Come in to these approaches ready to listen and open to learning.
+Come into these approaches ready to listen and open to learning.

 - Cultural Responsiveness Self Evaluation Tool